tymyrddin/blue-phish/source/docs/backdrop/iaas.md

 # Infostealer-as-a-Service (IaaS)

 Infostealer attacks are typically financially motivated.
 Infostealers are a type of MaaS that extracts data from infected devices.
-An adversary buys an InfoStealer from a dark web or Telegram marketplace, spreads the malware onto as many machines as possible, collects and organises the information, and then sells the information on the black market (dark web or Telegram).
+An adversary buys an InfoStealer from a [marketplace](marketplace.md), spreads the malware onto as many machines as possible, collects and organises the information, and then sells the information on the black market (dark web or Telegram).

 ## How infostealers are distributed